rshilpa16/Python_Projects/README.md

 ## Features

-Add a new task.
+Add a new task

-Delete a tasks.
+Delete a tasks

-List Task.
+List Task

-Quit.
+Quit

 ## Requirements

-Python 3.x or above.
+Python 3.11 or above.

 ## Installation